autc04/Retro68NixSample/README.md

 After installing it according to the instructions, use the `direnv allow` command to tell direnv that it is allowed to trust this directory.

+## Direnv in VS Code (optional)

+This workspace recommends the Martin Kühl's direnv extension;
+this extension uses direnv (if installed) to provide the development environment to commands run by VSCode.

+With this installed, you should be able to use vscode's built-in CMake support to build your code from the IDE.